 The first step is to navigate to the Authentication tab within your app, where we can begin to add redirect URI’s for our application.

-There are a specific set of redirect URI’s that must be added in order for different elements of the integration to work successfully.
-Using https://myorg.com as an example Web App URL, the redirects are as follows:
+One redirect URI is required for the integration to work successfully.
+Using https://myorg.com as an example Web App URL, add the following redirect URI to your application:

 Once you’ve added the redirect URI’s, the final step is to ensure that you have checked the option for Access Tokens: